 Queen Elizabeth II had a homeopathic doctor, Dr. Peter Fisher, who served as the Director of Research at the Royal London Hospital for Integrated Medicine.

-However, homeopathy is one of many forms of alternative and complementary medicine out there.
+However, homeopathy is one of many forms of alternative and complementary medicines.
 Other forms enjoy even more popularity, such as acupuncture, ayurvedic medicine, herbal medicine, naturopathy, osteopathy, chiropractic, and traditional Chinese medicine.

 Homeopathy versus naturopathy

 Homeopathy is part of naturopathy.
-While homeopathy is about taking small white pills, naturopathy has a range of non-invasive treatments, such as herbal supplements, detoxification, dietary, and lifestyle changes.
-Thus, these practices provide a better alternative, with more evidence than homeopathy, to help you care for your overall well-being or manage chronic conditions.
+While homeopathy is about taking small white pills, naturopathy offers a range of noninvasive treatments, such as herbal supplements, detoxification, dietary changes, and lifestyle changes.

 Homeopathy versus herbal medicine

-Homeopathy uses herbal substances in its remedies but they are heavily diluted into water or alcohol and taken as small pills or globules.
-It is different from herbal medicine, in which herbs are not diluted in this way.
+Homeopathy uses herbal substances in its remedies, but they are heavily diluted into water or alcohol and taken as small pills or globules.

 Herbal supplements come in various forms, such as chopped, powdered, capsuled, or liquid.
 You can swallow them as pills or powder, drink them as tea, apply them to the skin as a gel, or add them to your bath water.

 There is controversy around this issue.
-Most scientifically-based arguments state that homeopathy does not work, due to its unscientific principles and unproven effects, except for the placebo effect (see below).
-However, some swear by homeopathy, having used it for years, dispelling their initial doubts.
+Most scientifically based arguments state that homeopathy does not work due to its unscientific principles and unproven effects, except for the placebo effect.
+However, many swear by homeopathy, having used it for years, dispelling their initial doubts.

-While the remedies likely do not work, the experience of getting homeopathic treatments does.
-It works for those sick of getting pushed around by doctor after doctor, getting mere five minutes of consult and prescription drugs with harmful side effects.
+While the remedies may not work, the experience of getting homeopathic treatments does.
+It works for those sick of getting pushed around by medical doctors, getting a mere five to ten minutes of consultation time, and having to take prescription drugs that often come with harmful side effects.

 Meanwhile, a homeopathic consultation takes around an hour.
 The experience of getting attentive care from a healthcare provider is part of homeopathy’s appeal and healing properties.

-Therefore, homeopathy should be used as a complementary treatment to mainstream medicine.
-It should never replace it as the primary form of treatment, especially when your symptoms worsen.
+Therefore, many believe homeopathy should be used as a complementary treatment to mainstream medicine and that it should not replace it as the primary form of treatment, especially when your symptoms worsen.

 – The placebo effect